Iowa lawmakers consider school vouchers; local districts voice opposition

 DES MOINES, Iowa — The first "funnel" day of the 2021 legislative session is set for Friday, March 5 and one of the bills that will not make the cut is House Study Bill 243.
 This is just one part of Iowa Governor Kim Reynolds' omnibus education bill.

-News 8's Jillian Mahen spoke with Sen. Tim Goodwin from southeastern Iowa on Good Morning Quad Cities at 11.
+News 8's Jillian Mahen spoke with State Sen. Tim Goodwin (R-44) from southeastern Iowa on Good Morning Quad Cities at 11 a.m.
 Sen. Goodwin voted in favor of this when it was in the Senate Education Committee earlier this year.

 And News 8's Katherine Bauer spoke with Superintendent Gary DeLacy from the Clinton School District.
 The school board sent a letter to the Iowa Capitol, voicing opposition to this bill.